Emulator Issues #10965

 Harmless on the old debug Dolphin but crashes on all mentioned versions.

-#5 Updated by retroben almost 2 years ago
+#5 Updated by retroben about 2 years ago

 Even an extra old 5.0-700 is stupidly failing to work with Gecko codes.